Our Blueprint for young people

 But a lack of work readiness, poor social mobility and the public view that young people felt excluded and disengaged (as reported in our 2012 Youth Matters survey), continued to affect employment opportunities and self-confidence.

-Through the Think Big Blueprint, we expanded our reach with schemes to boost employability, digital skills and confidence, working collaboratively within and outside our business.
+Through Our Blueprint, we expanded our reach with schemes to boost employability, digital skills and confidence, working collaboratively within and outside our business.

 With our focus on social mobility we've also been able to create a strong pipeline of future talent while challenging negative stereotypes.